ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 **Eclipse executable launcher error: Unable to locate companion shared library**

 This error occurs when the `Generate p2 repository` option remains unchecked when exporting.
 Check this option, and export again.
 (Cf. previous problem: when should it be checked and when should it be unchecked?
-Excellent question...)
+Excellent question...
+The theory is that it depends on the used Eclipse package: in a _Java and DSL Developers_ Eclipse, the above-mentioned option should be unchecked, whereas in a _Modeling Tools_ Eclipse, it should be checked.)

 **Problems with SWT**